7 Effective Ways to Get Rid of Slugs and Snails

 How to Get Rid of Snails & Snugs

 There are certain plants that deter slugs and snails.
-An effective way to deter the slugs and snails from roaming your garden is to grow these plants around and in-between your valuable crop.
+Grow these plants around and in-between your valuable crop.
 Plants you may want to consider include: hydrangeas, lavender, sage, yucca, creeping thyme, rosemary, and mints.

-Slugs love to take shelter under certain objects like wooden planks, stones, and newspaper.
-The idea is to strategically place these objects around your garden at night when the slugs and snails are most active.
+Slugs love to take shelter under certain objects like wooden planks and stones.
+Place these objects around your garden at night when the slugs and snails are most active.
 By the next morning, you should have plenty of slugs and snails chilling in your makeshift shelter.
-The next step is to simply scrape them off and discard them.
+Scrape them off and discard them at an appropriate location.

 Vinegar solution can be an effective home remedy to get rid of slugs and snails.
-This can work hand-in-hand with the hiding place traps method.
-As mentioned in #5, set up a wooden board at night so the slugs and snails can accumulate.
+Set up a wooden board at night so the slugs and snails can accumulate.
 The next morning, check your board for any unwanted customers and spray them with vinegar solution.
 Make sure you don’t get any of the solution on the plants themselves.

 Slugs love grapefruits.
-This method is similar to #5 and works great if you are a grapefruit lover.
 Cut the grapefruit in halves and empty out the good portion for you to consume.
 Once all the goodies have been taken out, place the grapefruit halves upside down in your garden and leave them there overnight.
-The next morning, you should have hopefully captured some slugs and snails in the grapefruit trap.
-Simply take the trap and either throw it away or leave it somewhere in the garden where the birds or other natural predators can enjoy a mighty feast.

 Common Types of Slugs & Snails